oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

 This lab assumes you have:

-* An Oracle Cloud account
+* Completed previous labs of this workshop: **Prepare Environment** and **Lab 1: Image Library**.

 ## Task 1: Set privileges for Data Labeling

-Before you can start your data labeling process, you must set additional dynamic group and set some policies for your existing OCI Group and for that new Dynamic Group.
+Before you can start your data labeling process, you must perform prerequisete steps to:

+* set additional dynamic group and
+* to set some required policies for your existing OCI Group and for the new Dynamic Group.

+To find out which dynamic groups and policies are required navigate to **Data Labeling** page as follows:

 1. Step 1: Navigate to **Data Labeling** page